millersplanet/millersplanet/README.md

 ### Hello World, I'm June!

 -  Passionate about Data Analysis, with a focus on the Finance sector, especially customer-related data.
--  Currently exploring ML, Time Series Analysis, and Data Pipelines & ETL.
+-  Currently exploring ML, Time Series Analysis, Data Pipelines & ETL.
 -  Recently discovered a newfound interest in Front-End Development.
 Working hard 🏋️‍♂️
 -  📫 Feel free to reach out: frommillersplanet@gmail.com / always ready to connect on a universal level 👽